Three Sisters Stew

 About Three Sisters Stew

-Three Sisters Stew is a traditional Native American dish with deep historical roots and cultural significance.
+Three Sisters Stew is a traditional Native American stew with deep historical roots and cultural significance.
 Named after its three key ingredients—corn, beans, and squash—the dish embodies the agricultural wisdom and sustainable practices of Indigenous tribes across North America.

 The concept of the "Three Sisters" originates from the companion planting method used for centuries by Indigenous peoples, including the Haudenosaunee (Iroquois), Cherokee, Hopi, and many others.
 These three crops were planted together in a symbiotic relationship: cornstalks provided a natural trellis for climbing beans, beans enriched the soil with nitrogen, and squash vines spread across the ground, suppressing weeds and retaining moisture.
 This farming method ensured long-term soil fertility and abundant harvests, allowing communities to thrive.